ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 If the RS has an access token for the client but the requested action is not authorized, the RS MUST reject the request and MUST reply to the client with a 4.05 (Method Not Allowed) error response.

-## Storing Multiple Access Tokens per PoP-Key
+## Storing Multiple Access Tokens per PoP Key

-According to {{Section 5.10.1 of RFC9200}}, an RS is recommended to store only one access token per proof-of-possession key (pop-key), and to supersede such an access token when receiving and successfully validating a new one bound to the same pop-key.
+According to {{Section 5.10.1 of RFC9200}}, an RS is recommended to store only one access token per proof-of-possession (PoP) key, and to supersede such an access token when receiving and successfully validating a new one bound to the same PoP key.

-However, when using the profile specified in this document, an RS might practically have to deviate from that recommendation and store multiple access tokens bound to the same pop-key, i.e., to the same public authentication credential of a client.
+However, when using the profile specified in this document, an RS might practically have to deviate from that recommendation and store multiple access tokens bound to the same PoP key, i.e., to the same public authentication credential of a client.

 For example, this can occur in the following cases.